Your Ultimate Guide to True HEPA (H13) Filters

 - And the scientific connection between air quality and sleep quality is becoming more apparent.

-- Alen True HEPA (H13) medical-grade filtration is now proven to remove 99.99% of harmful particles, down to 0.1 microns, including allergens, dust, mold, bacteria, aerosolized viruses, and a lot more.
+- Alen True HEPA (H13) medical-grade filtration can capture 99.99% of harmful particles, down to 0.1 microns, including allergens, dust, mold, bacteria, aerosolized viruses, and a lot more.

 - After extensive third-party lab testing on airborne particle capture rates of aerosolized viruses for our True HEPA filters (something many air purifier brands don’t do), we’re thrilled to start talking about their outstanding medical-grade performance, and we’re gratified to be able to provide peace of mind through proven pure air protection.